ProductCamp Best Practices

 - Manage details about the food - set up, trash cans, location, cleanup

 If you need help in organizing one, just let us know.
-Pragmatic Marketing has been involved with every ProductCamp and can provide sponsorship, promotion and get involved with the planning teams as a resource for questions and guidance.
+Pragmatic Institute has been involved with every ProductCamp and can provide sponsorship, promotion and get involved with the planning teams as a resource for questions and guidance.

 Looking for the latest in product management news, articles, webinars, podcasts and more?